Migration Radar third triannual period 2021

 Migration Radar third triannual period 2020

 In the third triannual period of 2020, 5,336 first asylum applications were submitted in the Netherlands.
-This is a decrease in comparison with the same period last year (-2,795, -34%), but an increase in comparison with the second triannual period (+1,736, +48%).
+This is a decrease compared to the same period the previous year (-2,795, -34%), but an increase compared to the second triannual period (+1,736, +48%).
 Figure 1.1 shows the influx.
-It can be seen that the influx had increased again since June and stabilised in the autumn at round 1,300 per month.
-The fluctuations during the year had to do with the changing Corona measures.
+It can be seen that the influx increased again since June and stabilised in the autumn at round 1,300 applications per month.
+The fluctuations during the year were related to the changing coronavirus measures.

 In the second triannual period of 2020, 3,612 first asylum applications were submitted in the Netherlands.
-The number of applications has decreased in comparison with both the preceding triannual period (-1,133, - 24%) and last year in the same period (-3,554, -50%).
+The number of applications decreased in comparison with both the preceding period (-1,133, - 24%) and the same period last year (-3,554, -50%).
 Figure 1.1 shows that the influx sharply decreased from March 2020 and increased again from June.
-It is clear that the number of first asylum applications in T2 still remained below the pre-corona level.
+It is clear that the number of first asylum applications in T2 still remained below the pre-coronavirus level.

 In the first triannual period, a total of 4,760 first asylum applications were submitted.
 This is less than the previous total (-3,371, -41%) and the same period last year (-2,476, -34%).
 This decrease can be explained by the border measures as a result of COVID-19.
 Possible other measure that could explain the decrease are the fact that asylum hearings could not take place, and the placing of asylum seekers in emergency accommodation instead of in COA reception centres.